Building Widgets (CX)

 Once a widget group has been created, you have several options to modify the group.
 To edit a widget group:

-To ungroup the widgets in the group, select the 3 horizontal dots and select Ungroup.
+To ungroup the widgets in the group, hover over the 3 horizontal dots and select Ungroup.
 The widgets will remain in the same position on the dashboard page, but will no longer be grouped.

-To delete a widget group, select the 3 horizontal dots and select Remove group.
+To delete a widget group, hover over the 3 horizontal dots and select Remove group.
 This will also remove all widgets from the group.

 Widget Metrics